near/nearup/README.md

 ### Using Officially Compiled Binary (recommended for running on servers)

-Currently, officially compiled binaries are only available for Linux:
+Currently, officially compiled binaries are available for Linux and Mac OS X

 ```
 nearup betanet --nodocker